arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-30-servant-on-heroku.markdown

     [requiring use](https://haskellonheroku.com/tutorial/#build-the-sandbox) of
     Amazon S3 to upload prebuilt libraries before doing a `git push`.
 2.  haskellonheroku uses [`halcyon`](https://halcyon.sh/) internally to
-    accomplish most build steps. `halcyon` is a tool similar to `stack`/`docker` or `nix`.
+    accomplish most build steps. `halcyon` is a tool similar to `stack` and `nix`.
 However, it appears that development has stopped 2 years ago.
     `halcyon` does not support any of the latest GHC versions.

 `halcyon` might have been nice a few years ago before `stack` existed.
 But now that `stack` is regularly used for Haskell development, moving to an alternative build tool doesn't seem like a good decision.[^4]

-## Related Works
+## Related Work

 -   [Alternative Dockerfile](https://www.reddit.com/r/haskell/comments/3iql3f/heroku_buildpack_using_stack/cujd263/)
     for deploying with Docker

 ## Conclusion

-As long as you have Docker running on your local machine (and maybe PostgreSQL for testing), it's pretty easy to get your Haskell code on Heroku.
+As long as you have Docker running on your local machine, it's pretty easy to get your Haskell code on Heroku.
 Heroku's free plan is nice for testing application ideas and showing them to others.
 It may not work for any sort of business application, but as a proof-of-concept, it's great!

 If you decide your proof-of-concept works well and you want to release it, it's easy to add a credit card to Heroku and start running on their cheapest paid tier.
-It is a very easy upgrade path.
+Heroku has a very nice upgrade path.

 ## Footnotes